 You should avoid the above code because the method will be called every time change detection runs.

 It’s better to call the method in component’s code.
 For example in the constructor(), ngOnInit(), or an event handler then assign the result to a variable and from the template bind to that variable.

 <button (click)="myElegantMethod(item)">click me</button>

-Event handler will only trigger when the event is emitted.
+The event handler will only trigger when the event is emitted.
 So we are good.